icas00/DocuChat-Backend/README_backend.md

 The backend is built on a streamlined, API-first architecture using Java and Spring Boot.
 It is designed to be a single, multi-tenant application that can serve thousands of clients simultaneously while keeping their data completely isolated.

-- **Technology Stack:** Java 21, Spring Boot 3, Spring Data JPA, Hibernate, Flyway, H2 (for local dev), MySQL (for production).
+- **Technology Stack:** Java 21, Spring Boot 3, Spring Data JPA, Hibernate, Flyway, PostgreSQL (with **pgvector**).
 - **Multi-Tenancy:** Data is partitioned by a `clientId`.
 Each client has its own set of documents and embeddings, which are accessed via a unique `apiKey`.
 - **RAG Pipeline:** The core logic involves a two-step AI process:
-    1.  **Retrieval:** When a user asks a question, the system generates a vector embedding of the question and uses a cosine similarity search to find the most relevant documents from the client's specific knowledge base.
+    1.  **Retrieval:** When a user asks a question, the system generates a vector embedding of the question and uses a cosine similarity search (via pgvector) to find the most relevant documents from the client's specific knowledge base.
     2.  **Generation:** The relevant documents and the user's question are then passed to a generative AI model (like Groq's Llama 3.1) to synthesize a natural, human-like answer based only on the provided sources.
+- **Optimization:**
+    - **Batch Processing:** Embedding generation is batched (e.g., 50 chunks at a time) to minimize API calls and improve performance.
+    - **Buffer Size:** `WebClient` is configured with a 16MB buffer to handle large batch responses.

 ---